jsmithnh09/butter2sos/README.md

 # butter2sos
-Z-domain Butterworth filter design in C/MATLAB.
+Z-domain Butterworth Second Order Section (SOS) filter design in C/MATLAB.
 Filter design is based on the recursive filter design shown in \[1-3\].
 The motivation for this is to learn more about C programming with an interesting DSP project.
+The supported filter types are lowpass, highpass, and allpass, and soon to include bandpass/bandstop types.

 To build:
 ```